 3. Don’t be afraid to ditch inefficient marketing channels.
 If you’ve crunched the numbers and found that you’re paying too much for any form of marketing, eliminate it.

-If you’d like to learn more about what you could expect for a cost-per-case when purchasing eGenerationMarketing’s Social Security, personal injury, workers’ compensation, or creditor harassment leads, give us a call at 617.800.0089 to discuss availability.
+If you’d like to learn more about what you could expect for a cost-per-case when purchasing eGenerationMarketing’s Social Security, employment law, personal injury, workers’ compensation, or creditor harassment leads, give us a call at 617.800.0089 to discuss availability.